-Boris Johnson Has Another Idea
+What Makes Boris Johnson Want to Build Bridges?

 While technically surmountable, the obstacles facing both ideas are immense.
 A Channel Bridge across the Dover Strait would obstruct the world’s busiest shipping lane.
 An Irish Sea bridge might have to contend with Beaufort’s Dyke, where over a million tons of unstable munitions were dumped after World War II.
 Bridges in excess of these distances have been constructed; the longest in the world, the Danyang–Kunshan Grand Bridge in China, is over 100 miles.
 These have been primarily across land however and are linked to systems of railway infrastructure which make the UK’s look outdated by comparison.
 It is one thing to zip across rivers, lakes, and paddy fields in a bullet train, and quite another to cross treacherous sea conditions from a country where trains are already inefficient, underfunded, and overpriced.

 At a time where hospitals and care systems in the U.K. are straining under pressure and struggling for support, it seems inconceivable that such multi-billion-dollar projects could get the go-ahead.
 As engineering feats go, the bridges would be technically possible but still mind-boggling.
-To allow shipping to adequately pass beneath, Professor Wanda Lewis has claimed that an English Channel suspension bridge would need to be supported by pylons over 1,640-feet-tall, higher than the tallest bridge in the world, the Millau Viaduct.
+To allow shipping to adequately pass beneath, Professor Wanda Lewis has claimed that an English Channel suspension bridge would need to be supported by pylons over 1,640-feet-tall—higher than the tallest bridge in the world, the Millau Viaduct.
 Alternatively, a mix of tunnels and bridges have been suggested to allow shipping to pass through the gaps with a series of artificial islands offering the possibility of offshore hotels and entertainment venues.
 With such speculative proposals, whether it’s Eugene Tsui’s Strait of Gibraltar Floating Bridge or Yona Friedman’s Bridge-Town over the Channel, science fiction never seems far away.

 Yet the prospect of libertarian seasteading no doubt appeals to those who see Brexit as an opportunity to escape bureaucratic responsibilities and social contracts.
 And there is something about these colossal schemes that causes them to continually resurface.
 The idea of building a Bering Strait bridge and tunnel system, linking Alaska and Russia via the Diomede Islands, has survived from William Gilpin’s utopian Cosmopolitan Railway plan of 1890, which would have linked all the continents, right up to purported Chinese plans for an 8,000-mile-long railway in 2014.